 1 in 4 Malaysians are affected by cancer — we aim to reduce that percentage.

-Being among the 5 most common cancers in Malaysia, nasopharyngeal cancer is 40 times more likely to affect Asians as compared to Caucasians.
+Oral cancer accounts for 11% of cancer deaths in South/South East Asia.
+Nasopharyngeal cancer is among the 5 most common cancers in Malaysia, and is 40x more likely to affect Asians than Caucasians.

 “I was told once that we need optimism, love, and physical exercise.
 That is true.
 In addition to that, the treatment that one receives should be based on good evidence.
 That’s what research is.” - Prof Datuk Dr. Tunku Sara, breast cancer survivor